-Pursuant to K.S.A 72-1111, as amended, 7
+Pursuant to K.S.A 72-1111, as amended,

-, (Name of Child) ,
+(Name of Child)

-a child who is 16 or 17 years of age, is exempt f for the reason listed below: rom the compulsory attend dance requirements of the State of Kansas
+a child who is 16 or 17 years of age, is exempt from the reason listed below: n the compulsory atten dance requirements of the State of Kansas

-The child is exempt pursuant to a cou urt order which is attached to this form.
+The child is exempt pursuant to a court order which is attached I to this form.

-The child will enroll in •
+The child will enroll in

-(Name of Adult Education Program
+The child will enroll in (Name of f Adult Education Program )

-Your child must be officially signed out of their signing below you have agreed thatequivalency and
+Your child must be officially signed out of their Ho signing below you have agreed thatequivalency and -

-· lame of Child)
+.
+(Nan ne of Child)

-will no longer attend
+will no longer attend -

-will no longer attend(Name of Hom ne School)
+will no longer attend(Name of Home S School)

-The last Public/Private School that the student a
+The last Public/Private School that the student atte ended was

 (Name of School)

-located in Thei r last date of attendance at t this school was on
+located in Their la ast date of attendance a t this school was on

 (City, State) (Month/Year)

-My child has never attended a Public/Private Sc hool
+My child has never attended a Public/Private Scho ol 🗌

-We currently live in the School Dist rict.
+We currently live in the School Dist trict.

 Signature of Child: Birthdate: Date:

 Signature of Parent/Guardian: Date:

 Parent Phone Number:

-Signature of Home-School Administrator:(If the parent is the Administrator, please sign as Par ent & Administrator) Date:
+Signature of Home-School Administrator: Date:

+(If the parent is the Administrator, please sign as Parent t & Administrator)